Information for families and friends (carers)

 Information and resources for families, friends, supporters and kin who are supporting a person living with borderline personality disorder (BPD) or emotional dysregulation.

-You may not identify yourself as a 'carer', rather feel that you're doing what anyone would do when you care about someone else.
-However, mental health services may refer to you as a carer.
-This content is therefore provided for you.
+You might not consider yourself a "carer"—perhaps you simply feel you're doing what anyone would do when they care about someone.
+However, mental health services may refer to you as a carer, and this information is provided to support you in that role.

-Everyone’s experience of BPD is different.
-Likewise, experiences of living with and supporting a person living with BPD are also extremely varied.
-Some information may not resonate for you at this time therefore we encourage you to explore all resources provided.
+Everyone's experience of BPD is unique.
+Similarly, the experiences of living with and supporting someone with BPD vary widely.
+Some information may not resonate with you at this time, and that's okay.
+We encourage you to explore all the resources provided to find what is most helpful for you.

 What can I do to support someone living with BPD?